-The Global Health Technologies Coalition (GHTC) is pleased to submit updated feedback on the draft 21st Century Cures 2.0 legislation.
+The Global Health Technologies Coalition (GHTC) is pleased to submit the following responses to your request for information (RFI) on the authorization of the Advanced Research Projects Agency for Health (ARPA-H) in the 21st Century Cures 2.0 discussion draft.
 GHTC is a coalition of 38 nonprofit organizations, academic institutions, and aligned businesses advancing policies to accelerate the creation of new drugs, vaccines, diagnostics, and other tools that bring healthy lives within reach for all people.
-We are eager to share the perspective of our coalition on the bill's authorization of the Advanced Research Projects Agency for Health (ARPA-H), a new entity we believe has tremendous potential to develop breakthrough health technologies and platform technologies "focused on solving practical problems that advance equity," as stated in the initial factsheet on ARPA-H shared with the discussion draft of Cures 2.0.
+We are eager to share the perspective of our coalition on this exciting proposal for a new entity to develop breakthrough health technologies and platforms "focused on solving practical problems that advance equity," as stated in the initial factsheet on ARPA-H shared with the discussion draft of Cures 2.0.